lsst-sqre/sqr-051/index.rst

 Requests for such services seem likely over the full course of the project.

 Implementing per-host cookies would let us choose the granularity of security domain that we want.
-For example, we could group all the Rubin-written services and the Notebook Aspect on one hostname and put third-party services on a different hostname, thus gaining protection against an attacker moving between those two security domains (but not within them).
+For example, we could group all the core Rubin-written services other than the Notebook Aspect and the Portal Aspect on one hostname and put ancillary services on a different hostname, thus gaining protection against an attacker moving between those two security domains (but not within them).

 Recommendations
 ===============

 #.
 Do nothing for the launch of the Intermediate Data Facility.
    Live with this problem for now.
 #.
+Add support for stripping cookies from the ``Cookie`` header and stripping or replacing the ``Authorization`` header to Gafaelfawr.
+   This is relateively simple and already adds a lot of security benefit, although it doesn't protect against leakage on unauthenticated routes.
+#.
 Prioritize the user registration and external authentication flow and basic Kubernetes security until the risks in those areas are well-understood and reasonably mitigated.
 #.
 Implement support for the more complex login flow required for per-host service deployment once the user registration and external authentication flow work is complete.
 #.
 Plan on using more granular hostnames when deploying the Rubin Science Platform on the US Data Facility.
-   At the least, separate core Rubin Science Platform services from third-party ancillary services that may be less secure or easier to attack.
+   At the least, separate core Rubin Science Platform services from ancillary services that may be less secure or easier to attack.